 When it comes to enhancing your content, think of it from your own personal perspective.
-Would you rather read one giant block of text or will you be more drawn to digest diverse content that provides images, breaking points and easy to follow lists?
+Would you rather read one giant block of text or be more drawn to diverse content that provides images, breaking points, and easy-to-follow lists?

 Editing & Final Touches

-Once you have put together all the pieces and constructed your outstanding content, you must perfect it through editing and final touches.
-Read back through every word you wrote and ensure it all flows properly and is easy to follow.
+Once you have completed all the pieces and constructed your outstanding content, you must perfect it through editing and final touches.
+Read back through every word you wrote to ensure it flows properly and is easy to follow.